ChatGPT uses web search in 80%+ of the prompts

 | Responses without web search | 1,009 | 19.5% |

-Average sources per response (when sources present): 31 citations
+Average sources per response (when sources present): 31 citations.

-This is dramatically higher than the 20-40% commonly reported in the SEO community.
+That’s well above the 20-40% commonly reported in the SEO community.

 Sources count distribution

-- Most common: 15-25 sources per response
+- Most common: 15-25 sources per response.

 Implications for SEO

-- 805,000 of those responses will include sources and web search results
+- 805,000 of those responses include grounded sources.

-- If you’re one of 10 sources cited, that’s ~80,500 potential clicks
+- If you’re one of the ~31 cited sources on average (per our measurement), that’s roughly 25,000-80,000 potential citations.

 Results by country

-Grounding rates vary significantly by country, ranging from 46% to 92%.
+Grounding rates vary by country, from 46% to 92%.

 Top performing countries